AndreasKaratzas/circuit-simulation/README.md

 5. Apply the input pattern to the primary input of circuit and propagate these values to the primary output of the circuit.

-6. Write a function to read the `.fau` file and store the information in the `FAULT` structure.
+6. Write a function to read the `.faults` file and store the information in the `FAULT` structure.

 7. Take a single input vector in the `PATTERN` structure